wenyuansong/Specflow.DSL/README.md

 	 When entered "[[timeVar=Today]]"		  //timeVar will be assigned to yyyy/MM/dd, e.g 2017/12/04
 ```

- - Calculations are currently NOT supported
+ - Calculations are currently NOT supported but it can be done by customerisation as shown in project Examples

 Dependencies:
 * SpecFlow v2.1 +